 “The way of getting to the core of a topic from very basics without assuming anything, just like the way Euler or other mathematician would have done in their times, can only be experienced in PROMYS.”
 Senjuti Dutta, Mehta Fellow to PROMYS 2019

-Very sadly, the COVID-19 pandemic made it necessary to postpone the launch of PROMYS India from summer 2020 to 2021.
+Very sadly, the COVID-19 pandemic made it necessary to postpone the launch of PROMYS India from summer 2020.
 This was a huge disappointment to us all, but our primary concern has to be health and safety.

-We look forward to a joyful launch of PROMYS India in 2021.
+We look forward to a joyful launch of PROMYS India.

 Location: Ashoka University.
 Participants will study and attend lectures on campus, be housed in Ashoka men’s or women’s hostels (residence halls), and eat meals in Ashoka’s dining mess.

-Thanks to the generosity of our sponsors, all students at PROMYS India 2021 will receive full scholarships which cover all tuition, housing in residence halls, meals, required books, and approved travel to and from the programme.
+Thanks to the generosity of our sponsors, for at least the first year of the new program, all students at PROMYS India will receive full scholarships which cover all tuition, housing in residence halls, meals, required books, and approved travel to and from the programme.

 Eligibility: To be eligible to apply, students must be in secondary or higher secondary school in Standards IX – XII (or +1, +2, or PUC).
 Students attending government-funded schools, government-aided private schools, unaided private or independent schools, sixth form colleges, home schools, and other types of secondary and higher secondary schools in India are all eligible to apply.
 Students need to be at least 15 by the start of the programme.
 Please see the Application page for further information regarding eligibility.